noelo/prometeo/readme.md

 Prometeo makes explicit assumptions about the format of the Ansible projects that runs.

 Two types of git repositories are required:
 - **Configuration Repository**: it contains a playbook, an inventory and a requirements file.
 The purpose of this repository is to glue together a series of roles to execute the required automation.
 See the [prometeo_cfg_test](https://github.com/prometeo-cloud/prometeo_cfg_test) repository for an example.
-This is the repository specified in the **repoUri** variable in the payload.
-Prometeo clones this repository and executes ansible-galxy using the requirements.yml file to pull any roles used by the playbook.
+This is the repository specified in the **cfgRepoUri** variable in the payload.
+Prometeo clones this repository and executes ansible-galaxy using the requirements.yml file to pull any roles used by the playbook.
 - **Role Repository**: it contains an Ansible role.
 Variables are automatically passed by Prometeo to the role.
 See the [prometeo_role_test](https://github.com/prometeo-cloud/prometeo_role_test) for an example of a role repository.
+A role repository can be execute using the **roleRepoUri** variable.

 <a name="config_vars"></a>
 ## Configuration Variables [(up)](#toc)